stain/com.stralo.site/README.md

 ## Quick start

-If you're on a UNIX system, try to run quickstart.sh to bootstrap a local installation or just execute the one-liner below (which basically does the same):
+If you're on a UNIX system, try to run `quickstart.sh` to bootstrap a local installation or just execute the one-liner below (which basically does the same):

 `sh <(curl -sL https://git.io/stralostart)`

+Alternatively, if you've got [Docker](https://www.docker.com/) installed, then try:

+    docker run -p 8080:8080 stain/stralo

 ## For more information